aaron-grau/curic/capstone/demos/sample_project_proposal/docs/flux-cycles.md

 * `fetchAllNotebooks`
   0. invoked from `NotebooksIndex` `didMount`/`willReceiveProps`
   0. `GET /api/notebooks` is called.
-  0. `receiveAllNotebooks` is set as the callback.
+  0. `receiveAllNotebooks` is set as the success callback.

 * `createNotebook`
   0. invoked from new notebook button `onClick`